-Yes, it is true that homebrewing, for personal use of beer and wine became legalized in 1978.
-But you can never distill alcohol from a liquid containing alcohol without meeting numerous federal requirements, which include, of course, payment of taxes.
+Yes, it is true that homebrewing, for personal use, of beer and wine became legalized in 1978.
+But you can never distil alcohol from a liquid containing alcohol without meeting numerous federal requirements, which include, of course, payment of taxes.

 Although there are home kits being sold for the production of ethanol as a gasoline alternative for personal use, this too, is illegal and subject to the same kinds of requirements, although this ethanol for fuel purposes is not subject to alcoholic beverage taxes.

 First, what is the federal government’s definition of distilling?
 According to the Alcohol and Tobacco Tax and Trade Bureau (formerly the ATF) website:

 You cannot produce spirits for beverage purposes without paying taxes and without prior approval of paperwork to operate a distilled spirits plant.
 [See 26 U.S.C.
 5601 & 5602 for some of the criminal penalties.]
 There are numerous requirements that must be met that make it impractical to produce spirits for personal or beverage use.
 Some of these requirements are paying a special tax, filing an extensive application, filing a bond, providing suitable tanks and pipelines, providing a separate building (other than a dwelling) and maintaining detailed records, and filing reports.
 All of these requirements are listed in 27 CFR Part 19.
 Spirits may be produced for non-beverage purposes for fuel use only without payment of tax, but you also must file an application, receive TTB’s approval, and follow requirements, such as construction, use, records, and reports.1